Course Catalog

 Students will travel to France for four weeks for a program of total immersion in French language, history, and culture.
 During the first week prior to departure, the group will have an intensive orientation on the culture, art, history, and architecture of France, during which they will spend time working on their project presentations.
 They will finish the first week with presentations of their findings.
 The following four weeks will be spent in Montpellier, France.
 The students will take a French course and explore the area and the important sites surrounding them.
 During the last three days of the trip, they will tour Paris and Versailles During their stay in France, they will live with host families carefully selected in order to accommodate them accordingly.
 While traveling, students will keep a journal and fulfill other requirements adapted to their language and/or art background.
 Upon their return, students will prepare mandatory projects, including a research paper on their on-site findings, to earn full credit.
 This course, offered in module 5, is open to twelve students of advanced French.
 Enrollment is with department permission only.
 There is an extra charge for the course, which offers 2 blocks of language credit, 1 block of history credit, and 1 D-block credit.

-• Off-Campus Trip to Taiwan
+• Off Campus to Taiwan

 (Prerequisite: Permission of the department)